EffectOrientedProgramming/book/Chapters/12_Hello_Failures.md

 Wonderful!
 We have specific messages for all relevant error cases.
 However, this still suffers from downsides that become more painful as the codebase grows.

-- The signature of `getTemperature` does not alert us that it might fail
+- The signature of `displayTemperature` does not alert us that it might fail
 - If we realize it can fail, we must dig through the implementation to discover the multiple failure values

 ## ZIO Error Handling